We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 - Boosts: Boosts are powders that can be mixed with your favorite protein powder or beverage.
 Current offerings include electrolytes, maca root, a fiber supplement with chia and flax, and Superberry, which is high in antioxidants.

-- Quick Sticks: These single-serving powders are easily mixed into water and marketed for specific health concerns, including digestion and low energy.
+- Quick Sticks: These single-serving powders are easily mixed into water and marketed for specific health concerns, including digestion and immunity.
 They contain a mix of micronutrients, herbs, and other compounds, such as probiotics.

 Care/of strives to provide supplements featuring the most effective form of each ingredient.